llpeterson/internetworking/routing.md

 from the fact that it did not take either the bandwidth or the latency of the link into consideration.

-A second version of the ARPANET routing algorithm, sometimes called the *new routing mechanism*, took both link bandwidth and latency into consideration and used delay, rather than just queue length, as a measure of load.
+A second version of the ARPANET routing algorithm took both link bandwidth and latency into consideration and used delay, rather than just queue length, as a measure of load.
 This was done as follows.
 First, each incoming packet was timestamped with its time of arrival at the router (`ArrivalTime`);